nruhm/diarscription/docs/reference/audio/sample-i/gold-reference.md

 64
 00:03:58,010 --> 00:04:02,038
-[SPEAKER_00]: When do we have to switch over payroll to the 401k separate?
+[SPEAKER_00]: When do we have to switch over payroll to the 401k separate fidelity?

 65
 00:04:02,018 --> 00:04:05,734
-[SPEAKER_00]: When's the first date you're going to generate a money file for that?
+[SPEAKER_00]: Like when's the first date you're going to generate a money file for that?

 66
 00:04:05,714 --> 00:04:09,987